jerryryle/rogue_ap/docs/README.md

 That list came from Braindead Security's tutorial.
 It contains rules for the captive portal URLs that different device makers use (including one that relies on the user agent string), but it might not be a comprehensive list.
 The rules redirect requests to the root of the webapp (except `/generate_204`, which redirects to `/r/204`, which is configured to generate a 204 response).

 #### Configure HostAPD to Create an Access Point
-You're going to lose internet access once you complete the rest of these steps, so it's worth ensuring that the web server and your web app are up and running first.
+Your Raspberry Pi will lose internet access once you complete the rest of these steps, so it's worth ensuring that the web server and your web app are up and running first.

 Start by configuring HostAPD to create a wireless access point.
 Use this command to create/edit a HostAPD configuration file:
 ```bash